gregmarine/isotopical/public/assets/collections/posts/balance.md

 So, what is up with this come to Jesus moment for me?!?
 Well, I would have to say it is all about how Jesus lived.
 He questioned the teachings of the church of the day [need cite], He loved everyone [need cite], and He was LOVE [need cite]!
 Although I am not Jesus, or close to even perfect for that matter, I can completely related to questioning what I have been taught by the church, how to love everyone, and how to be LOVE for someone else.

-2 failed marriages, and 5 church congregations later, I'm still looking for my place in Christianity.

-I feel balance is the important piece of the puzzle missing for me.
+Two failed marriages, and five church congregations later, I'm still looking for my place in Christianity.
+I have certainly not lost my faith in a higher power.
+More than anything, I would say I have lost faith in other people.
+Especially those who worship the religion over the deity the religion is based on.
+There is very little balance between service and faith when it came to the congregations I have been a part of.
+And I feel balance is the important piece of the puzzle missing for me.

 # Yin and Yang